jackyzha0/jackyzha0.github.io/content/posts/paid-open-source.md

 2. **Non-excludable.** If someone has a copy of the code, it is very difficult to prevent them from sharing that code with others.

 Any code that is in this state is easy to share, copy, and distribute.
 This is the type of code that lives dormant on Github, on StackOverflow answers, and in GitHub’s Arctic Vault[^2].
 However, the main purpose of consuming code is not to simply read and study it, but to actually use it and to let it interact with other code.

 In doing so, we bring it to life.

 ### Code as an organism
 > "Open source code derives its value not from its static qualities but from its living ones."[^1]

 As soon as you hit CTRL-V on that snippet of code, as soon as that static code is inserted into your own, that code comes to life.
-It might surface  ridiculous amounts of red squigglies, break other code, or force you to rewrite your previous code just to make it work.
-When code transitions from a resting static state to an active living state, it starts to incur a set of hidden costs.
+Immediately, it might surface ridiculous amounts of red squigglies, break other code, or force you to rewrite your previous code just to make it work.
+But when code transitions from a resting static state to an active living state, it starts to also incur a set of hidden costs.

-Like a living organism in a symbiotic relationship, there is a mutual interdependence between it and others in the software ‘ecosystem’ in order to survive.
+Like a living organism in a symbiotic relationship, there is a mutual [[thoughts/interdependence]]  between it and others in the software ‘ecosystem’ in order to survive.
 As a result, this ecosystem requires constant upkeep to ensure that components don’t fall out of balance: dependency bumps, documentation updates, and infrastructure changes.

 ## Free as in speech, not as in beer
 ‘Free’ software doesn’t refer to its price.
 In fact, ‘free’ software is often extremely expensive.
 As Richard Stallman first described free software, it’s “free as in speech, not free as in beer.”
 The point Stallman was trying to make was that ‘free’ refers to what one could do with the software, rather than the price tag.